allenyip/en/_posts/2013-01-18-a-little-bug.md

 >Liquid Exception: undefined method 'xmlschema' for nil:NilClass in default

-I googled it and solved the error, it was because the filename of the website about file didn't match CCYY-MM-DD-title mode, so I deleted the date of that file and commited sucessfully.
+I googled it and solved the error, it was because the filename of the website [about][4] file didn't match CCYY-MM-DD-title mode, so I deleted the date of that file and commited sucessfully.

 I was killing this little bug till mid-night, and now I'm writing this post to tell myself: